MoMA New York magic mesmerizes as we visit a fabulous world class museum in Manhattan

 You'll also see Andy Warhol's famous Campbell’s Soup Cans, Andrew Wyeth's evocative "Christina's World," Rene Magritte's "The Lovers" and masterpieces by Chagall, Cezanne and other groundbreaking artists.

-LAST YEAR, the museum welcomed nearly 2.7 million visitors to its galleries for more than 35 exhibitions.
+LAST YEAR, MoMA New York welcomed nearly 2.7 million visitors to its galleries for more than 35 exhibitions.
 The range of changing exhibits included An-My Lê’s photographs exploring conflict and human connection, a reunion of works made by Picasso during the pivotal summer of 1921, and more.

-MoMA makes a visit a pleasure with excellent maps and guides, helpful docent volunteers to point you to the places you desire, and a delightful albeit pricy restaurant with among other treats, caviar hotdogs.
+MoMA makes a visit a pleasure with excellent maps and guides, helpful docents to point you where you desire, and a delightful albeit pricy restaurant with among other treats, caviar hotdogs.
 The museum shop is one of the best in the world.
 What's not to like at MoMA?

 Comments